-Something about Vitus is a critically acclaimed Danish debut novel about young love, devastating secrets and taking responsibility for ones own life.
+The Very Best Time of My Life is a critically acclaimed Danish debut novel about young love, devastating secrets and taking responsibility for one’s own life.

-When Vitus’ girlfriend gets pregnant and insists on keeping the child, he somehow connects it to his mother’s suicide that happened eight years earlier, when he was just a child.
-He makes the drastic decision to leave his girlfriend and shortly after he falls in love with Emma who is also hiding something and running from reality.
-Together they embark on a journey that enables Vitus to finally open up and manage his demons.
-Just when things are falling into place for him, Emma takes him into the night and tells him something that tears his world apart and becomes crucial to both his past and future.
+When Vitus’ girlfriend gets pregnant and insists on keeping the child, he somehow connects it to his mother’s suicide that happened eight years earlier.
+He makes the drastic decision to leave her, and shortly after, he falls in love with Emma, who is also hiding something and running from reality.
+Together, they embark on a journey that enables Vitus to finally open up and confront his demons.
+Just when things are falling into place, Emma takes him into the night and tells him something that tears his world apart and becomes crucial to both his past and future.

-Sigurd Hartkorn Plaetner’s novel SOMETHING ABOUT VITUS is a sad, but also funny, smart and encouraging read.
+Sigurd Hartkorn Plaetner’s novel The very best time of my life is a sad, but also funny, smart and encouraging read.
 The way Vitus and Emma struggle to cope with fate is touching, sometimes heartbreaking.
 And every word vibrates with the young people’s love for live.
 And there is something to keep in mind these days: Telling stories does not save lives.
 But it can open a space to rest, to dream and to transform our love and sorrow into universal human experience.
 Literature may offer comfort.
 Such as Sigurd Hartkorn Plaetner’s novel.We can’t wait to publish this debut that may mark the beginning of Sigurd’s literary career in Germany.”